 Australians take over eight million trips overseas each year, and many live abroad.
 Travelling or living overseas can be an exciting and rewarding, but can also carry potential risks.
 Each year, approximately 20,000 Australians need consular assistance from the Department of Foreign Affairs and Trade or through our network of overseas missions.

 To help Australians avoid difficulties overseas, we maintain travel advisories for more than 160 destinations.
-Before you travel, we recommend you do the following:

 What are travel advisories and what is their purpose?

 Travel advisories offer advice.
 They contain information about safety and security issues, and other useful, practical tips on health, local laws, local customs as well as entry and exit requirements.

 We do not and cannot make decisions for you about whether, when or where you should travel.
 The decision to travel is a personal responsibility and Australians are responsible for their own safety.
 Our travel advisories aim to help you make well-informed travel decisions.

 What information is used to prepare travel advisories?

 We use a range of information sources, including:

 - Assessments from Australian missions overseas about local security conditions